David Yee – Playwright

 Leanne Hoffman – Whitman

 Leanne is a graduate of York University’s BFA Acting Conservatory class of 2019.
-Originally from Medicine Hat, Alberta, she moved to Toronto in 2015 to pursue her passion of becoming a performance artist.
+Originally from Medicine Hat, Alberta, she moved across the country to Toronto in 2015 to pursue her passion of acting.
 Since moving, she’s been overwhelmed and inspired by the rich diversity and artistic scene Toronto has to offer, finding it to be a community of endless support and encouragement.
 Participating in rochdale has fleshed out her understanding of Toronto’s history of fostering creativity and new ideas, revealing colourful chapters of the city that otherwise would be left largely unexplored.

 Nelvin Law – Mao